0-Gixty-0/Grupp-11-OOPP/README.md

 #### User Interaction
 The user does not interact with this functionality, it is just to make the codebase more extendable.

+### US-89: Adding a minimal menu to the game
+Date of completion: 7/12/2023
+Completed by: William Norland

+As a user I would like to control when the game starts through a menu

+#### What
+During this user story, a small menu and an infinite game loop were created.
+The game loop cycles between menus, allowing the player to start a new game after losing.
+The view was also made more extendable, as it was previously difficult to add new views to the game.
+Additionally, a quick abstract base class was created to host shared code among different view components.

+#### How
+To implement this user story, a menu system was developed using a combination of conditional statements and loops.
+The game loop was designed to continuously display menus and handle user input.
+The view components were refactored to utilize the abstract base class, reducing code duplication and improving maintainability.

+#### Why
+This user story was necessary to enhance the overall user experience of the game.
+By adding a menu system and an infinite game loop, players have the ability to start new games without having to restart the entire application.
+The improved extendability of the view components allows for easier addition of new features and views in the future.
+The creation of the abstract base class promotes code reusability and maintainability by centralizing shared code logic